LGBTQ+ Marriage Green Cards: What Same-Sex Couples Need to Know About the U.S. Immigration Process

 USCIS wants to make sure your marriage is genuine, not just a way to gain immigration status.
 But proving this can be more complex for same-sex couples, particularly if family rejection has kept your relationship under wraps, OR discrimination fears made you hesitant to share leases, insurance, or financial accounts.

 Evidence like shared utility bills, travel photos, joint accounts, and letters from people who know your relationship is real—friends, neighbors, coworkers—can strengthen your case.
-As a New York City based family immigration attorney, I can help you tailor your documentation to reflect your unique circumstances.
+As a New York City-based family immigration attorney, I can help you tailor your documentation to reflect your unique circumstances.

 Validating Your Marriage